S3-working-group/s3-practical-guide/docs/timebox-activities.md

 ---
 title: "Timebox Activities"
+next_page_title: "Coordinator"
+next_page_url: "coordinator.html"
+prev_page_title: "Limit Work in Progress"
+prev_page_url: "limit-work-in-progress.html"
 ---

-**Set a time constraint to stay focused, bring consciousness to the time you have and how you use it.**
+<div class="card summary"><div class="card-body">Set a time constraint to stay focused, bring consciousness to the time you have and how you use it.
+</div></div>
 _A **timebox** is a fixed period of time spent focused on a specific activity (which is not necessarily finished by the end of the timebox)._

 - to get value out of the timebox, be clear what you want to achieve